 DEFINITIONS/GLOSSARY OF TERMS

 The following is a glossary of key investing terms, many of which appear in the University’s policy.
 This glossary clarifies the meaning of investment terms generally used in cash and investment management.
 This glossary has been adapted from the GFOA Sample Investment Policy and the Association of Public Treasurers of the United States and Canada’s Model Investment Policy.
-Accrued Interest.
-Interest earned but which has not yet been paid or received.

 Accrued Interest.
 Interest earned but which has not yet been paid or received.